Home HealthTopics Health Centers Reference Library Research

-Education and prevention may be the answer to celebrating more birthdays.
+Education and prevention may be your answer to celebrating more birthdays.

 Heart disease is the leading cause of death and disability in the United States.
-Compared to whites, the death rate for heart disease among African Americans is 31 percent higher in men and 34 percent higher in women.
-Additionally, minorities who are younger than 65 years of age are experiencing premature cardiovascular deaths at an earlier age.
+This is true for all races.
+Even though the death rates from heart disease are going down overall, they are still higher among minorities.
+Compared to whites, the death rate for heart disease among African Americans is 36 percent higher in men and 38 percent higher in women.

 What You Can Do to Prevent Heart Disease